jybantang/Phys215-202324-2/00-Intro/README.md

 Based on the latest Pluto version, it turns out that Pluto provides better environment for instructions and learning.
 The same Pluto file (ext: *.jl) can be exported to better PDF and HTML versions.
 It has no Reveal.jl for slide-mode HTML capability as Jupyter notebook though.

+A place to start in Pluto is [this tutorial page](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto).
+The documentation page of Pluto cited above is also OK.
 <!--
 You may check out `j1-basic-julia.jl` for the exploration.
  Some tricks may be found in the `j1-plot-mandel.jl`.